flowable/flowable-examples/async-history/async-history-jms-jta-cfg/README.md

 ### Description

-This example builds upon the knowledge gained from the [async history + JMS message queue configuration example](../async-history-jms-cfg).
+This example builds on the knowledge gained from the [async history + JMS message queue configuration example](../async-history-jms-cfg).

-The setup of this example looks as follows:
+The setup of it looks like the following:

 ![Async History + JMS + JTA](src/main/resources/diagrams/async-history-jms-jta.png "Async History + JMS + JTA")

-The main difference with the previous example is that the historical data is now send to the message queue as a whole.
-In the non-JTA example, the job data was inserted and then a message was sent to the message queue with only the database id.
-The message listener would then fetch the data and process it.
+The main difference with the previous example is that the historical data is now sent to the Message Queue as a whole.
+In the non-JTA example, the job data is inserted and then a message sent to the Message Queue with only the database ID.
+The message listener then fetches the data and processes it.

-Of course, when nothing is stored in the database, it is important that no data gets lost in the process (message queue crashed, network error, etc.) and as such we need to make storing the runtime data and sending the historical data part of the same transaction.
+Of course, when nothing is stored in the database, it is important that no data gets lost (Message Queue crashed, network error, and so on) and as such, we need to make storing the runtime data and sending the historical data part of the same transaction.
 The typical way to do this is using JTA.

-In this example, we'll also demonstrate how to add a custom listener that does something else than storing the data in the FLowable historical database tables.
+This example also demonstrates how to add a custom listener that does something else instead of storing the data in the FLowable historical database tables.

 ### Dependencies

-As we're going to use JTA here, we'll need to add quite a few dependencies to the previous example with JMS.
-We've opted for the Atomikos (https://www.atomikos.com/) library as JTA provider.
+As JTA is going to be used here, quite a few dependencies need to be added to the previous JMS example.
+For this example, the Atomikos (https://www.atomikos.com/) library is used as the JTA provider.
 See the [pom.xml](pom.xml) for all dependencies.

 ```xml
 <dependency>